 - Bill of sale—done through the PrivateAuto mobile app with e-signatures

-- The original title (or a duplicate title, if the original one is lost)
+- The original title (or a duplicate title, if the original title has been lost)

 - An odometer disclosure statement—required by some states

-- A highway safety inspection—required by some states
+- A highway safety vehicle inspection—required by some states

-- The seller fills out the necessary information on the title and signs it over to the buyer—if the title lists two owners, both owners may need to sign the title)
+- The seller fills out the necessary information on the title and signs it over to the buyer.
+If the title lists two owners, both the second owner and the seller sign the title).

 - The buyer gets liability insurance on the vehicle